jth-computing/ncpc/README.md

 * [coach]: typically a faculty (lecturer) responsible for registering the team and being the point-of-contact between competitors and the contest organization
+* [ICPC programming environment]
+* [NWERC programming environment] -- [no internet access]
+* [Allowed material]:
+	- 25 physical single-sided A4 pages (Team Reference Document)
+	- no other printed material allowed
+	- no electronics (except for the provided single computer)
+	- no electronic media
+	- blank paper is also provided

 ## Problems for Practicing